CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/variables.md

 {{< /note >}}

 {{< note title="Serializing Objects to XML and JSON" class="info" >}}
-  The [Camunda Spin plugin]({{< ref "/user-guide/data-formats/_index.md" >}}) provides serializers that are capable of serializing object values to XML and JSON.
+  The [Operaton Spin plugin]({{< ref "/user-guide/data-formats/_index.md" >}}) provides serializers that are capable of serializing object values to XML and JSON.
 They can be used when it is desired that the serialized objects values can be interpreted by humans or when the serialized value should be meaningful without having the corresponding Java class.
-When using a pre-built Camunda distribution, Camunda Spin is already preconfigured and you can try these formats without further configuration.
+When using a pre-built Operaton distribution, Operaton Spin is already preconfigured and you can try these formats without further configuration.
 {{< /note >}}